barryclark/jekyll-now/_posts/2016-6-24-animation.md

 layout: post
 title: Amazing processing!
 ---
  Today we tried to do animations using java processing.
 The process is really interesting.
-First af all I learned how to move circle diagonally from one corner yo another then tried codes just for fun and they are so amazing!
+First af all I learned how to move circle diagonally from one corner to another then tried codes just for fun and they are so amazing!
  I can do anything: any shape, size, speed, color